terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_2.md

 ## Importing CSV

+Make sure you are in the directory with the `Employees.csv` file.
 Continue working with the phonebook example.
 We can now try to import the [Employees.csv](Employees.csv).
 Which looks like this:

 | Employee id | Name           | Title               | Team        | Manager     |
 | ----------- | -------------- | ------------------- | ----------- | ----------- |